jpontdia/ws-employee-az/Readme.md

 ```

 ### Dockerized Application
-Create with docker a local container for testing the image.
+Create a local container with docker and test the image.
 In this example we are going to name the repository: jpworks/ws-employee-az.
 Everytime you update your code and create an image be sure to run 'mvn clean package'
 ```bash
 docker build -t jpworks/ws-employee-az:1.0.3 .